Analysis and X-ray tomography: X-ray tomography on a torus

 \begin{ex} Consider the geodesic described in~\eqref{eq:vv1} and~\eqref{eq:vv2} above.
 Show that the endpoints coincide if and only if $v\in2\pi\Z^n$. \end{ex}

 \begin{ex} Explain how a geodesic with velocity $v\in2\pi\Z^n$ can be regarded as a function $\R/\Z\to\T^n$. \end{ex}

 In the X-ray transform on a torus we will only integrate over periodic geodesics.
 The reason for this is two-fold.
 First, periodic geodesics are convenient and, as it turns out, sufficient.
 Second, the integrals are ill-defined over a non-periodic geodesic.
-There is a way to renormalize the integral, but it is rather awkward.

 By exercise~\ref{ex:t1-geodesic} a periodic geodesic is a function $\R/\Z\to\T^n$, and it is easy to integrate a continuous function over the compact set $\R/\Z$.
 However, when there is no periodicity, one would have to integrate over all of~$\R$, and the resulting integral typically does not exist (as a finite number).